Manchester's early history

 Manchester and England

 Alongside the rise of the public institutions were religious and political strife.
-Since Elizabeth I did not produce an heir, following her death, James I Stuart from Scotland became the king of both England and Scotland, and the Catholic crown replaced Protestantism.
+Since Elizabeth I did not produce an heir, following her death, James I Stuart from Scotland became the king of both England and Scotland.
 In 1625, when Charles I, his son, asserted the kings’ divinity, the Parliament and monarchy disputes led to the 1640s Civil War of England, which saw political allegiances established and the eventual beheading of Charles I in 1649.
 As Manchester supported the Parliament, the Royalists attempted a week-long siege which ended in their defeat.

-Towards the end of the eighteen century, Jacobitism affected Manchester – rebellions to restore the Stuarts’ monarchy were rife.
-In 1789, the French Revolution influenced Jacobinism in Manchester – rebels thought the parliament was illegitimate and sought to reinstate the king with the Church.
+Towards the end of the eighteen century, the Jacobite rebellions to restore the Stuarts’ monarchy were rife in Manchester.
+In 1789, the French Revolution influenced the Jacobites in Manchester – rebels thought the parliament was illegitimate and sought to reinstate the king with the Church.
 These political revolutions were brewing at the onset of the Industrial Revolution, adding to the increasing social tensions of the time.